 - (4) 56 Ω resistors

-1. Mount the data logger to a wall, pole, or other secure location above flood stage using an A55 mounting plate.
+1. Mount the data logger to a wall, pole, or other secure location above flood stage using the A55 Mounting Plate.

-2. Connect the A38 grounding kit wire to the copper lug on the outside bottom panel of the iSIC data logger and the other end to an appropriate earth ground.
+2. Connect the A38 grounding kit wire to the copper lug on the bottom of the 0200-iSIC data logger and the other end to an appropriate earth ground.

 Configuring with iChart